Kairotic/liveloom/paper/paper.md

 This paper investigates how live coding and weaving can be brought together, looking for ways to ground the contemporary practice of live coding in the ancient craft of weaving.
+In the following I take a loosely auto-ethnographic approach, introducing the Live Loom, its use both for understanding weaving and reflecting on the shared history of live coding and textile practice that it might reveal.

 # Background

 *Paragraph removed for peer review*.

 The connection between textile craft and computation has been very well explored in the digital arts and beyond.
-However, as
-@mccallum_glitching_2018 notes, this work does not always engage deeply with the structure or history of textiles.
-McCallum's own work explores the notion of 'glitch' in media art and how it transfers to textiles, but given that the latter has developed over a far longer period than the former, it is not surprising that along the way he finds much that media art can learn from textiles.
+However, as David McCallum notes, such work often does not engage with structure or history of textiles, but instead treats the three dimensional structure of weave as a simple grid or raster [@mccallum_glitching_2018, \S 0.3.1].
+McCallum's own work explores the notion of 'glitch' in media art and how it transfers to textile structures, but given that the latter has developed over a far longer period than the former, it is not surprising that along the way he finds much that media art can learn from textiles.